Cog-Creators/Red-DiscordBot/docs/guide_cog_creators.rst

 - No cog contains malicious code.
 - No cog contains code that could impact the stability of the bot, such as blocking the event loop for an extended period of time, unreasonably high IO usage, etc.
 - No cog contains copied code that does not respect the license of the source.
-- Disclose in the install_msg info.json key of each cog that contains any of the following
+- Disclose in the install_msg info.json key of each cog that contains any of the following:

   - Heavy memory or I/O usage.
   - Any NSFW material.